-While the majority of airports in the United States are secured by the TSA, the agency allows airports to opt out and hire their own private security firms.
-Several airports–San Francisco, Kansas City, and Rochester—have elected to use their own private firms.
+While the majority of airports in the United States are secured by the TSA, the agency allows airports to opt-out and hire their own private security firms.
+Several airports including San Francisco, Kansas City, and Rochester, have elected to use their own private firms.
 There are nearly 47,000 agents, referred to as screeners.
 The TSA agents do not carry weapons and are not authorized to make arrests.

 Major Airport Breaches

 Since 9/11, there have been several airline incidents that have prompted many to question the effectiveness of airport security.
 According to experts at the Cato Institute, there were more than 25,000 recorded breaches in the decade since the agency was formed.
 In one incident, a passenger was able to board a plane with a batch of C4 explosive devices.
 Critics charge that the TSA only discovered the bomb on the suspect’s return flight.
-Since their formation in 2001, the TSA has not captured a single terrorist attempting to board an aircraft.
+Since its formation in 2001, the TSA has not captured a single terrorist attempting to board an aircraft.

 People opposed to the invasive measures by the TSA charge that the amount of force is out of proportion with the risks they are preventing.
 Statistically speaking, the chances of a domestic or international terror attack are low.
 A repeat of a 9/11-type incident is infinitesimally low.
 Despite these low risks, millions of travelers are subjected to draconian rules, embarrassing pat-downs, and even x-ray-like scanning.
 The question of whether all of this makes air travel safer is a legitimate one.

 January 2010– A TSA agent left his post unmanned, allowing the partner of a passenger to simply walk through unchecked.
 The man walked past all of the checkpoints and proceeded to the gate to kiss his girlfriend.
 This resulted in a major airport shutdown that delayed flights and grounded passengers.